Inversion of simulated and experimental light scattering data for characterization of two-dimensional randomly rough metal surfaces: Results

-By performing a similar reconstruction based on the corresponding input data for s-polarized light~[Fig.~\ref{Fig:Ex2:spol}(a)] we obtained the following values for the reconstructed parameters $\delta^\star = \SI{29.15}{\nano\metre}$ and $a^\star = \SI{211.29}{\nano\metre}$.
-These values are less accurate than what was found when basing the inversion on p-polarized scattering data; this is the same conclusion that we drew when reconstructing scattering data from our first scattering geometry.
-The corresponding reconstructed correlation function is compared to the input correlation function are compared in Fig.~\ref{Fig:Ex2:spol}(b).
-The absolute relative error obtained in the reconstruction of $\delta$ and $a$ when basing it on s-polarized scattering data is \SI{27.3}{\percent} and \SI{7.7}{\percent}, respectively.
+By performing a similar reconstruction based on the corresponding input data for s-polarized light~[Fig.~\ref{Fig:Ex2:spol}(a)] we obtained the following values for the reconstructed parameters $\delta_\star = \SI{29.15(1.05)}{\nano\metre}$ and $a_\star = \SI{211.3(3.6)}{\nano\metre}$.
+Neither these results are consistent with the assumed input roughness parameters and the values are less accurate than what was found when basing the inversion on p-polarized scattering data; this is the same conclusion that we drew when reconstructing scattering data from our first scattering geometry.The corresponding reconstructed correlation function is compared to the input correlation function in Fig.~\ref{Fig:Ex2:spol}(b).
+The absolute relative errors in the number values of the reconstruction of $\delta$ and $a$ when basing it on s-polarized scattering data is \SI{27.3}{\percent} and \SI{7.7}{\percent}, respectively.
 Also when the incident light is s-polarized the rms-roughness is found to be reconstructed less accurately than the correlation length.
 Moreover, for the roughness and geometrical parameters we assume, we find that the reconstruction based on p-polarized scattering data overall produces a more accurate reconstruction than when basing it on s-polarized scattering data.